F5Networks/f5-cloud-failover-extension/docs/userguide/installation.rst

 - Windows using CertUtil: ``CertUtil –hashfile <path_to_rpm> SHA256``

-You can compare the checksum produced by that command against the **.sha256** file in the **dist** directory (https://github.com/F5Devcentral/f5-cloud-failover-extension/tree/master/dist).
+You can compare the checksum produced by that command against the **.sha256** file (https://github.com/f5devcentral/f5-cloud-failover-extension/releases).

 ..
 WARNING:: Do not continue if the hash does not match.